Skip to content

 Baseline correction

 We need to perform baseline correction as it is not done automatically during conversion.
 This will prevent excessive edge artefacts from appearing after subsequent filtering and downsampling.
-Select Baseline correction from the “Other” drop-down menu and select the espm8_SPM_CTF_MEG_example_faces1_3D.mat file.
-Enter \([-200\: 0]\) for “Start and stop of baseline [ms]“.
-The progress bar will appear and the resulting data will be saved to dataset bespm8_SPM_CTF_MEG_example_faces1_3D.{mat,dat}.
+Select Preprocessing Baseline-correct select the spmeeg_SPM_CTF_MEG_example_faces1_3D.mat file.
+Enter \([-200\: 0]\) for Baseline.
+The progress bar will appear and the resulting data will be saved to dataset bspmeeg_SPM_CTF_MEG_example_faces1_3D.{mat,dat}.

 Downsample

-Select Downsample from the “Other” drop-down menu and select the bespm8_SPM_CTF_MEG_example_faces1_3D.mat file.
-Choose a new sampling rate of 200 (Hz).
-The progress bar will appear and the resulting data will be saved to dataset dbespm8_SPM_CTF_MEG_example_faces1_3D.{mat,dat}.
+Select Preprocessing Downsample.
+In the batch window that will open, double click on File name and select the spmeeg_SPM_CTF_MEG_example_faces1_3D.mat file.
+Then double click on New sampling rate and enter 200 for 200 Hz.
+Run the batch.
+The progress bar will appear and the resulting data will be saved to files dbspmeeg_SPM_CTF_MEG_example_faces1_3D.{mat,dat}.

 Batch preprocessing